Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Innocent near-virgin or homicidal huntress?
 Source: Lady Margaret Beaufort - Wikipedia 1

-That time frame should give us pause.
+Their name and time frame should give us pause.

 Time to push up the daisies.
 Source: The Truth About Aztec Human Sacrifice